Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Theory and methods

 To conclude this section, we consider the isothermal limit $q^2 \rightarrow c_0^2\rho$, where $c_0$ is the constant isothermal sound speed given by $c_0=\sqrt{P/\rho}$ with $\gamma = 1$.
 Formally, this corresponds to infinite internal energy, as $P/(\gamma-1)$ diverges.
 However, $q^2$ remains a finite quantity.
 In the isothermal limit, equation~\eqref{eq:IntEnReal} becomes

 Division by $c_0^2$ yields

-This is, of course, the continuity equation~\eqref{eq:rho}, as $q^2$ is proportional to the density.
-Thus, we consistently recover the reduction of the system of three partial differential equations~\eqref{eq:rho}-\eqref{eq:rhoe} to the two equations of isothermal gas dynamics if the temperature is constant.
+This is, of course, the continuity equation~\eqref{eq:rho}, as $q^2$ is proportional to the density.\footnote{By taking the logarithm, equation~\eqref{eq:q_isoth} can also be rewritten in terms of $s$ or $c_0^2 s$, where $s=\log\rho$ is the logarithmic density fluctuation which is commonly used in the context of isothermal compressible turbulence.} Thus, we consistently recover the reduction of the system of three partial differential equations~\eqref{eq:rho}-\eqref{eq:rhoe} to the two equations of isothermal gas dynamics if the temperature is constant.